Regulations Implementing the United Nations Resolution on Lebanon

 6 Sections 3 to 5 do not apply in respect of arms and related material and related technical assistance authorized in advance in writing by the Government of Lebanon or by the United Nations Interim Force in Lebanon.

-7 No person in Canada and no Canadian outside Canada shall knowingly do anything that causes, assists or promote, or is intended to cause, assist or promote any act or thing prohibited by sections 3 to 5.
+7 It is prohibited for any person in Canada or any Canadian outside Canada to knowingly do anything that causes, facilitates or assists in, or is intended to cause, facilitate or assist in, any activity prohibited by sections 3 to 5.

 Application Prior to Publication

 Coming into Force